 SURF!
 Video Simulation

-- Enhance mobility, improve bicycle trail connections
+- Enhances mobility, improve bicycle trail connections

-- Improve transit connections
+- Improves transit connections

 The Highway 1 Traffic Relief - Busway was identified in the Transportation Safety and Investment Plan and approved by voters through Measure X in 2016.
 The project was identified to receive up to $15 million from Measure X funding to create a new rapid bus corridor along Highway 1 between Seaside and Marina.
 The project will utilize TAMC owned right-of-way of the Monterey Branch Line.